Michael Norris (politician)

-Michael J. Norris (born April 12, 1976) is the Assembly member for the 144th District of the New York State Assembly.
-He is a Republican.
-The district includes portions of Erie, Niagara and Orleans counties in Western New York.
+Michael J. Norris (born April 12, 1976) is an American politician.
+He was the Assembly member for the 144th District of the New York State Assembly from 2017 to 2024 as a Republican.
+The district includes portions of Erie and Niagara counties in Western New York.

 Life and career

 Norris was born and raised in Lockport, New York and attended Lockport High School.
 He is a graduate of Niagara University and Albany Law School.
 He was admitted to the New York State Bar in 2006.
-As an attorney, Norris has focused on real estate, contracts and estate planning.
+As an attorney, Norris focused on real estate, contracts and estate planning.
 He has served as the attorney for numerous towns in Niagara County, as well as a town prosecutor.

-A former aide for both the New York State Assembly, and the New York Senate, he has also been politically engaged as an elections commissioner.
+Norris also worked for the New York State Senate and Assembly, served as a Niagara County Election Commissioner and interned in the City of Lockport Mayor's Office.

 New York State Assembly

 In 2016, Assemblywoman Jane Corwin announced that she would not seek re-election after four terms.
 The 144th district, a reliably Republican district, had its three counties, Erie, Niagara and Orleans choosing Norris to replace her through their county Republican organizations.
 He was unopposed for the Republican nomination, as well as for the general election.

-Norris was sworn into office on January 1, 2017.
+Norris was elected four times to two-year terms and assumed office on January 1, 2017.
+Norris served as Chairman of the Minority Conference, the Ranking Minority Member of the Election Law and Transportation Committees and also a member of the Rules, Ways and Means, Judiciary, Aging, Cities, Health, Higher Education and Tourism, Parks, Arts and Sports Development Committees over various periods during his Assembly tenure.

+In 2024, Norris announced on social media that he would not be seeking re-election to the New York State Assembly.
+He instead would be pursuing a seat for the New York State Supreme Court.
+He was endorsed on the Republican, Democratic, and Conservative lines, and was elected to become a Justice for the Eighth District Court.

+His term ended on December 31, 2024.
+He was succeeded by his former Chief of Staff, Paul Bologna.